Multipartite Markov Gaps and Entanglement Wedge Multiway Cuts: Multipartite Markov Gap: Geometric obstruction to perfect recovery in multipartite systems

 \section{Multipartite Markov Gap: Geometric obstruction to perfect recovery in multipartite systems}

+In this section, we assume that, in the AdS$_{d+1}$/CFT$_d$ correspondence ($d\geq 2$), the holographic dual of the $\q$-partite multi-entropy $S^{(\q )}\left(A_1: A_2: \cdots :A_{\q}\right)$ is given by the minimal multiway cut $\gamma_{A_{1}A_{2}\cdots A_{\q }}^{M}$ that divides the bulk into $\q$ subregions~\cite{Gadde:2022cqi,Gadde:2023zzj}\footnote{Note that the holographic proposal of the (reflected) multi-entropy has a subtle point regarding the analytic continuation $n\to1$.
+In particular, the replica symmetry breaking of the bulk geometry for $S_n^{(3 )}\left(A_1: A_2: A_{3}\right) \, $ in holographic states is argued by \cite{Penington:2022dhr}, and as a result, $S_n^{(3 )}\left(A_1: A_2: A_{3}\right)$ with $n\geq 3$ is not dual to the minimal triway cuts in the bulk.
+On the other hand, in random tensor network states \cite{Hayden:2016cfa,Pastawski:2015qua} and fixed area states \cite{Akers:2018fow,Dong:2018seb},\, and the holographic proposal at $n\to1$ would be valid at least in these states.}

-In this section, by using holographic techniques, we propose a method to generalize the Markov gap defined for the $\q=3$ case in \eqref{eq:def-Markov-gap} to more general $\q$-partite cases with $\q \geq 4$.
+By using holographic techniques with this assumption, we propose a method to generalize the Markov gap defined for the $\q=3$ case in \eqref{eq:def-Markov-gap} to more general $\q$-partite cases with $\q \geq 4$\footnote{If the assumption of the duality between multi-entropy and the minimal multiway cut in the $n\to 1$ limit is not valid, we may need to modify the proposal described below since we construct the generalized Markov gap by combining minimal multiway cut and minimal surfaces such that it takes non-negative values. }.
 To this end, we first review the holographic derivation of the tripartite Markov gap for $\q=3$, which provides the essential intuition and methodology for our generalization.